zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.2.8 =
+Solved an array_key_exists error

+= 11.2.7 =
+Fixed some minor CSS issues for the category mapping autosuggest Changed plugin title in readme.txt file

+= 11.2.6 =
+Tested for WooCommerce 6.2

+= 11.2.5 =
+Solved an UTF8-encoding issue that broke XML feeds

+= 11.2.4 =
+Added rawurldecode for some fields

+= 11.2.3 =
+Fixed a XSS vulnerability issue

+= 11.2.2 =
+Fixed a XSS vulnerability issue

+= 11.2.1 =
+Fixed an issue for individually priced bundled products that had a discount configured, it was not adding the VAT to those prices.

+= 11.2.0 =
+Fixed an issue where the plugin crached on Skroutz feeds when simple products were changed into variable products or the other way around

+= 11.1.9 =
+Confirmed compatibility with Wordpress 5.9

+= 11.1.8 =
+Added support for up to 5 additional images for Mall.sk feeds

+= 11.1.7 =
+Bolder element changed the table rate shipping name method.
+This causes the integration to no longer work.
+This issue has been fixed now.

+= 11.1.6 =
+Solved this error for Skroutz feed: Call to undefined method WC_Product_Simple::get_available_variations()

+= 11.1.5 =
+Added support for the Mall.sk media (image) URL field

+= 11.1.4 =
+Tested for compatibility with WC 6.1
+Changed Skroutz template so it meets the new Skroutz color requirements

+= 11.1.3 =
+Removed htaccess feature as it seems to be conflicting for some users

+= 11.1.2 =
+Added support for the Mall.sk availability feed
+Added user cap filter

+= 11.1.1 =
+Added quantity support for Skroutz feeds

+= 11.1.0 =
+Update of post meta extra fields only when they are set and filled

+= 11.0.9 =
+Added user security checks

+= 11.0.8 =
+Added template for Slovakian Mall.sk marketplace

+= 11.0.7 =
+Added missing capability checks on plugin settings that could influence product feeds.
+Only administrators are allowed to make these changes

+= 11.0.6 =
+Added htaccess files to the feed directories so they no longer will be cached (thanks @Anders!)
+Fixed an issue where disabled product variations still made it into the size attribute Fixed an array merge warning that showed when a new feed was being created and no previous feed was present Added downloadable and virtual attribute data so those can be added to feeds and filtered on

+= 11.0.5 =
+Fixed an issue where shipping formula's were not translated to shipping costs properly

+= 11.0.4 =
+Solved a rounding issue for discount calculations on products that use a point as seperator

+= 11.0.3 =
+Checked for compatibility with WooCommerce 6.0
+Solved a PHP warning that was showing in the logs when creating a Skroutz feed

+= 11.0.2 =
+Solved a PHP warning that was showing in the logs when creating a Skroutz feed Solved a mysqli::real_connect() error

+= 11.0.1 =
+Reverted previous release as it lead to invalid header errors on new plugin installs

+= 11.0.0 =
+Removed unused variables from some functions and did an extra array check

+= 10.9.9 =
+Solved a PHP notice

+= 10.9.8 =
+Replaced usage of site_url with home_url for feed headings

+= 10.9.7 =
+Added template for Miinto Germany

+= 10.9.6 =
+Fixed some PHP notices that showed when the Google Dynamic Remarketing feature was enabled but parent variable products returned no price

+= 10.9.5 =
+Solved an issue where product variations could not be updated

+= 10.9.4 =
+Removed the graphs from the manage feeds page, will soon be replaced by new ones Replaced a filter_var_array function with a proper Wordpress sanitize function

+= 10.9.3 =
+Added the System regular price ex.
+VAT and System sale price ex.
+VAT attributes

+= 10.9.2 =
+Updated the out of date Chart.js libraries
+Removed eval for shipping cost formula's
+Replaced usage of CURL with Wordpress HTTP API
+Solved some translation permalink issues
+Added missing sanitizing to POST and GET requests Added escaping to some variables that are being echo'd

+= 10.9.1 =
+Added extra authorisation and checks to prevent cross-site scripting abuse Added Guadeloupe (GP), Martinique (MQ), French Guiana (GF) and Reunion (RE) to the list of supported countries Removed CDATA feature as it was not properly functioning

+= 10.9.0 =
+Added template for TikTok

+= 10.8.9 =
+Added template for German ElCheapo.de

+= 10.8.8 =
+Fixed an issue with the Discount Rules for WooCommerce plugin from FlyCart that returned no decimals in round discount prices.
+The .00 are now also added.

+= 10.8.7 =
+Added extra image attribute 4 to 9 for Beslist.nl feeds

+= 10.8.6 =
+Tested for compatibility with WooCommerce 5.9

+= 10.8.5 =
+Fixed the JSON-lD for the brand details

 = 10.8.4 =
 Fixed an issue with Skroutz feeds where product sizes that are out of stock are now removed from the size field